cvmfs/doc-cvmfs/cpt-servermeta.rst

 Stratum0 and Stratum1 repositories and user-defined administrative meta information.

-Furthermore each repository contains user-maintained and signed meta information gets replicated to Stratum1 servers automatically.
+Furthermore each repository contains user-maintained signed meta-information that gets replicated to Stratum1 servers automatically.

 .. _sct_globalmetainfo: